San Bruno Mountain: Terra Bay development

 Although the shellmound had been noted as early as 1909, a sample of 22 m3 of the shellmound conducted in 1989 by Holman & Associates (commissioned by W.W.
 Dean) revealed the massive shellmound contained human remains, and further, that the shellmound site is eligible for nomination to the National Register of Historic Places.
 The Holman & Associates report was not made public for nearly ten years, with leaked copies circulating privately in 1997, and a public copy incorporated in the draft Environmental Impact Report in 1998.
-A lawsuit was settled out of court, resulting in the developer selling the land which included the shellmound and habitat for the Mission blue and Callippe silverspot butterflies to The Trust for Public Land, who would incorporate the parcel into San Bruno Mountain State Park.
+A lawsuit was settled out of court, resulting in the developer selling the land which included the shellmound and some surrounding habitat for the Mission blue and Callippe silverspot butterflies to The Trust for Public Land, which entity would incorporate the parcel into San Bruno Mountain State Park.
 Ultimately, Terra Bay Phase III was scaled back significantly from the original mixed-use retail/office proposal.
 The shorter 12-story south tower was completed in 2009, and the taller 21-story north tower was completed in 2020 after the project was acquired by a different developer.
 The finished two-tower property was acquired by Ventas in late 2020.

 Undeveloped portions of the mountain that sit between the state park and the counties of San Mateo and San Francisco are still privately owned and at risk for development.
 Examples of these locations include the prehistoric sand dunes above Hillside Park in Daly City, and the eucalyptus groves bordering the Crocker and Southern Hills neighborhoods of Daly City.
 These areas are of great ecological significance, hosting the same plant and animal communities as found in the state park.
 Presently, real-estate developer Orchard Partners, LLC (of Lafayette, CA) has a purchase-contract and proposed a plan to construct a million-plus square foot warehouse facility in the quarry's footprint and surrounding privately owned mountainside.
 The proposal includes a 36-acre conservation easement and "will dedicate 46 acres with long-term maintenance to the San Bruno Mountain State and County Park".